Thousands of students 'Strike 4 Climate' change

 School Strike 4 Climate bought thousands of students out of their classrooms and into the streets calling out climate change inaction.

-Adelaide students joined hundreds in Victoria Square on Friday demanding the Morrison government stop throwing money at big multi-nationals fuelling climate change.
+Albury/Wodonga students joined hundreds outside Susan Ley's office on Friday demanding the Morrison government stop throwing money at big multi-nationals fuelling climate change.

 Pushing for the PM to invest in renewable's, rather than gas, protesters stood by those impacted by the devastating fires and floods that ravaged through NSW and South East Queensland during 2020-2021.